 - E-learning - a variety of courses which aims to help you identify and find resources, technology and sources of support to help you in your caring responsibilities

-If you are eligible for support from us your needs could be met by a range of options, including paid services and services provided by the voluntary sector.
+If you are eligible for support from us your needs could be met by a range of options, including paid services and services provided by the voluntary sector, such as training on moving or handling, help with claiming benefits, improving digital skills to manage your caring responsibilities or access to social groups.
 If you are not eligible we will give you information and advice on where you can get the help you want.

 There may be a number of benefits, which you could be entitled to as a carer.
 The person you care for may also be entitled to benefits.